thingsboard/thingsboard.github.io/_includes/docs/user-guide/basic-mqtt.md

 {% include images-gallery.html showListImageTitles="true" imageCollection="mqtts-options-1" %}

 - Now, click "Check connectivity" button.
-In the opened window select your operating system and install the necessary client tools using the command from the guide;
+In the opened window, select your operating system and install the necessary client tools using the command from the guide;
 - Switch to the "MQTTs" protocol.
 Copy and run the first command to download the valid CA certificate;
 - Copy and run the second command from your working directory (where you saved the certificate) to publish telemetry.
-This command uses the *{{PEM_CERTIFICATE}}* certificate to establish a secure connection with the ThingsBoard{{CLOUD}} and the device credentials you specified for its authentication.;
+This command uses the *{{PEM_CERTIFICATE}}* certificate to establish a secure connection with the ThingsBoard{{CLOUD}} and the device credentials you specified for its authentication.

 Once you have successfully executed the command, you should see the published "temperature" readings.